Vacuum polarization: History

 Vacuum polarization was first discussed in papers by Paul Dirac and Werner Heisenberg in 1934.

 After developments in radar equipment for World War II resulted in higher accuracy for measuring the energy levels of the hydrogen atom, Willis Lamb made measurements of the Lamb shift and the anomalous magnetic dipole moment of the electron.
 These effects corresponded to the deviation from the value −2 for the spectroscopic electron g-factor that are predicted by the Dirac equation.
 Later, Hans Bethe theoretically calculated those shifts in the hydrogen energy levels due to vacuum polarization in 1947, on his return train ride from the Shelter Island Conference to Cornell University.

 Effects of vacuum polarization were calculated to first order in the coupling constant by Robert Serber and Edwin Albrecht Uehling in 1935.

 The vacuum polarization from leptons was first observed in 1940s but also more recently observed in 1997 using the TRISTAN particle accelerator in Japan, the latter polarization from quarks was observed along with multiple quark–gluon loop contributions from the early 1970s to mid-1990s using the VEPP-2M particle accelerator at the Budker Institute of Nuclear Physics in Siberia, Russia and many other accelerator laboratories worldwide.
+Vacuum Polarization has also been observed magnetar 1E 1547-5408, causing the polarization to be nearly three times greater than seen in similar magnetars.